-Even if our early stage clinical trials are successful, we will need to conduct additional clinical trials with larger numbers of patients receiving the drug for longer periods for all of our product candidates before we are able to seek approvals to market and sell these product candidates from the FDA and regulatory authorities outside the United States.
-In addition, each of our product candidates is based on our pharmacological chaperone technology.
+Even if our early stage clinical trials are successful, we will need to conduct additional clinical trials with larger numbers of patients receiving the drug for longer periods for all of our product candidates before we are able to seek approvals to market and sell these product candidates from the FDA and regulatory authorities outside the U.S. In addition, each of our product candidates is based on our pharmacological chaperone technology.
 To date, we are not aware that any product based on chaperone technology has been approved by the FDA.
-As a result, we cannot be sure what endpoints the FDA will require us to measure in later-stage clinical trials of our product candidates.
-We are aware that the currently available enzyme replacement therapy for the treatment of Fabry disease was approved by the FDA based on an endpoint measuring GL-3 levels in a specific type of kidney cell.
-We cannot be certain that the FDA will permit the use of this endpoint in our Phase III trials of Amigal.
+As a result, while we have reached agreement with the FDA on the use of a surrogate primary endpoint in our Phase 3 study for Amigal, we cannot be sure what endpoints the FDA will require us to measure in later-stage clinical trials of our other product candidates.
 If the FDA requires different endpoints than the endpoints we anticipate using, it may be more difficult for us to obtain, or we may be delayed in obtaining, FDA approval of our product candidates.
 If we are not successful in commercializing any of our lead product candidates, or are significantly delayed in doing so, our business will be materially harmed.